gusaaaaa/SupernovaController/README.md

 ### Operations intended for the Supernova in I3C target mode

-1. ***Initializing the I3C peripheral:***
+1. ***Initializing the Supernova as an I3C target:***

-    Initializes the Supernova I3C peripheral in target mode and sets its initial configuration which includes the internal memory layout, its maximum write length, maximum read length, seconds waited to allow an In-Band Interrupt (IBI) to drive SDA low when the controller is not doing so and some flags regarding the target behaviour in the I3C bus:
+    Initializes the Supernova in target mode and sets its initial configuration which includes the internal memory layout, its maximum write length, maximum read length, seconds waited to allow an In-Band Interrupt (IBI) to drive SDA low when the controller is not doing so and some flags regarding the target behaviour in the I3C bus:

     ```python
     TARGET_CONF                 = I3cOffline.OFFLINE_UNFIT.value |  \